 Indwelling pleural catheter for lung cancer

-This type of catheter gets its name from what’s known as the “pleural space,” which consists of two thin membranes, one lining the lung and the other lining the chest wall.
+This type of catheter gets its name from what is known as the “pleural space,” which consists of two thin membranes, one lining the lung and the other lining the chest wall.
 When lung tissue expands normally, the pleural space compresses against the chest wall but remains dry.

-Tumors in the lung can spread into this space and cause fluid to build up.
-This condition is called malignant pleural effusion, which your doctor would diagnose by a physical examination of the chest, chest X-ray, CT scan and analysis of the of the fluid drained from your chest.
+Tumors in the lung or tumors that have metastasized from other organs may spread into this space and cause fluid to build up.
+This condition is called malignant pleural effusion, which your doctor would diagnose by performing a physical examination of the chest, a chest X-ray, a CT scan or a chest ultrasound.

 Malignant pleural effusion prevents the lung from functioning properly and leaves you short of breath.
 Some patients may also experience chest pain, a cough and/or fever.
-We use indwelling pleural catheters to make fluid drainage easy and relatively pain-free.
-Your breathing improves once the fluid is removed.
+We use indwelling pleural catheters to help make fluid drainage as simple and pain-free as possible.
+Your breathing should improve once the fluid is removed.

 What is an indwelling pleural catheter?